Air Bud: World Pup

 Air Bud: World Pup, also known as Air Bud 3, is a 2000 sports comedy film directed by Bill Bannerman.
 The third film in the Air Bud series, it was the second to be filmed without the original Buddy, the canine star of the first film from 1997; Buddy died after production of the first film.
 Air Bud: World Pup was the first film in the Air Bud series not to be released theatrically in the United States, opting to only be released on video, but was played in Philippine theaters for a limited time.
+Air Bud: World Pup was released on December 12, 2000 by Warner Home Video in Canada and by Buena Vista Home Entertainment in the United States.

 Plot

 A few years after winning the football tournament and accepting him to be his 'new' stepfather, teenager Josh Framm's mother, Jackie Framm, has just married her veterinarian boyfriend, Dr. Patrick Sullivan.
-Josh and his best friend, Tom Stewart, had just made their high school's soccer team when their coach revealed that their team would become co-ed.
-Josh meets Emma Putter, an attractive, blonde, wealthy girl who just moved to Fernfield from England after her mother died, who will not only be playing on his soccer team, but also has a golden retriever named Molly, whom Josh's golden retriever, Buddy, also finds attractive.
+Josh and his best friend, Tom Stewart, had made their high school's soccer team, which their coach reveals will be co-ed.
+Josh meets Emma Putter, an attractive, blonde, wealthy girl who just moved to Fernfield from England after her mother died and will not only be playing on his soccer team but also has a Golden Retriever named Molly, whom Josh's Golden Retriever, Buddy, finds attractive.

-One day during practice, as the team was getting its three remaining players to 'field a team', Josh discovers that Buddy has the uncanny ability to play soccer and is given a try at making a goal, which Buddy manages to succeed at, much to the surprise of Emma, Josh, Andrea and everyone else on the team.
+One day during practice, Josh discovers that Buddy has the uncanny ability to play soccer and is given a try at making a goal, which he succeeds at.
 With that, Buddy is recruited to join the Timberwolves team for the third time.
-Emma invites Josh to a party at her house, and Tom arrives dressed up like a British soldier, looking quite silly and wearing a kilt.
-At the same time, things start to work out between Buddy and Molly and they become infatuated on the second floor in Emma's house.
-Josh's sister, Andrea Framm, and her best friend, Tammy, want to scope out what's happening at the party.
+Emma invites Josh to a party at her house, and Tom arrives dressed up like a British soldier.
+At the same time, things start to work out between Buddy and Molly, and they become infatuated on the second floor in Emma's house.
+Josh's sister, Andrea Framm, and her best friend, Tammy Slayton, want to scope out what's happening at the party.